 - 1 teaspoon vanilla extract

-- Preheat oven to 350 degrees Fahrenheit.
-Line an 8x8 inch baking pan with aluminum foil, leaving some overhang on the sides, and set aside.
+- Preheat oven to 350°F. Line an 8x8 inch baking pan with aluminum foil (making sure to leave some overhang), spray well with non-stick cooking spray and set aside.

 - Add the melted butter and granulated sugar to a large bowl and mix together until well combined.
 Mix in the eggs and vanilla until fully combined.

 - Sift in the flour, cocoa powder, and salt.
 Mix until just combined, then gently fold in the raspberries and chocolate chips.

 - Pour the batter into the prepared baking pan and bake at 350°F for 30-40 minutes.
 Check at the 30 minute mark and bake longer if needed, mine were perfect at 35 minutes.

 - Remove from the oven and allow to cool completely before slicing.

 Adapted from my Fudgy Peanut Butter Cup Brownies.